Restaked sAVAX (RSAVAX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Restaked sAVAX Historical Price

-According to the latest data gathered on Restaked sAVAX live price page, the current price of Restaked sAVAX is 26.37USD.
-The circulating supply of Restaked sAVAX(RSAVAX) is 98.66K RSAVAX , giving it a market capitalization of $2.60M.
+According to the latest data gathered on Restaked sAVAX live price page, the current price of Restaked sAVAX is 25.19USD.
+The circulating supply of Restaked sAVAX(RSAVAX) is 101.42K RSAVAX , giving it a market capitalization of $2.55M.

 The Restaked sAVAX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of RSAVAX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.